namworkmc/doc-main-service/README.md

 - If you want to run the unit tests, remove the `-DskipTests=true` flag.
 - If you want to skip the TypeScript generator, add the `-DskipTypescriptGenerator=true` flag.

-4. To start the project, you will need to set up PostgreSQL database, RabbitMQ, and Keycloak, and configure the project to integrate with these services.
+4. To start the project, you will need to set up PostgreSQL database, RabbitMQ, and Keycloak (our customized Keycloak, [refer](https://github.com/hcmus-k19-doc/doc-keycloak) for more information), and configure the project to integrate with these services.
 You can set up the properties in the `application-dev.yaml` file located in the `module service`, package `src\main\resources`.
 5. We also provide `liquibase` scripts to create the database schema, you can find them in the `module db`.
 To run the scripts, you will need to enable `liquibase` and configure the database you want to use in the `application-dev.yaml` file.